 This makes Nano an attractive option for peer-to-peer transactions and micropayments, and the team’s stated mission is to become a global currency.
 Nano has reached its maximum supply of 133,248,290 NANO, with the full complement of Nano tokens in circulation.
 Nano tokens were originally distributed via a captcha-based faucet distribution system, but this ended in October 2017.

-When it was originally launched in 2017, Nano was known as RaiBlocks – which is why you’ll still see it referred to using the ticker symbol XRB on exchanges.
-However, on 1/31/18, RaiBlocks became Nano as part of a comprehensive rebranding, and its ticker symbol was updated to NANO on most exchanges.
+When it was originally launched in 2017, Nano was known as RaiBlocks (XRB).
+However, on January 31, 2018, RaiBlocks became Nano as part of a comprehensive rebranding, and its ticker symbol was updated to NANO on most exchanges.

 Why the new name?
 Nano was chosen as part of the Nano team’s plans to target mainstream adoption.
 As explained in the official re-branding announcement, “Feedback from the community suggested that improvements could be made to better resonate with the public and a mainstream audience.”